cose-wg/cose-spec/draft-schaad-cose.md

 While there is a strong attempt to keep the flavor of the original JOSE documents, two considerations are taking into account:

-> CBOR has capabilities that are not present in JSON and should be used.
+* CBOR has capabilities that are not present in JSON and should be used.
-> One example of this is the fact that CBOR has a method of encoding
-> binary directly without first converting it into a base64 encoded
+  One example of this is the fact that CBOR has a method of encoding binary directly without first converting it into a base64 encoded sting.
-> sting.

-> The authors did not always agree with some of the decisions made by
-> the JOSE working group.
+* The authors did not always agree with some of the decisions made by the JOSE working group.
-> Many of these decisions have been re-examined, and where it seems to
-> the authors to be superior or simpler, replaced.
+  Many of these decisions have been re-examined, and where it seems to the authors to be superior or simpler, replaced.

 ## Design changes from JOSE

 * Define a top level message structure so that encrypted, signed and MAC-ed messages can easily identified and still have a consistent view.

 * Switch from using a map to using an array at the message level.
-  While this change means that it is no longer possible to new named parameters to the top level message, it also means that there is not a need to define how older implementations are defined to behave when new fields are present.
+  While this change means that it is no longer possible to add new named parameters to the top level message, it also means that there is not a need to define how older implementations are defined to behave when new fields are present.
   Most of the reasons that a new field would need to be defined are adequately addressed